General principles of home blood transfusion

 - American Red Cross Blood Services, Southern California

-Blood transfusions traditionally have been administered either in hospitals or outpatient clinics.
-In an effort to increase the accessibility and convenience of care to chronically ill patients and decrease associated costs, many therapies, including transfusions, are now occasionally given in patients' homes or physicians' offices.
+Traditionally, blood transfusions have been administered either in hospitals or outpatient clinics.
+To increase the accessibility and convenience of care to chronically ill patients and potentially decrease associated costs, many therapies, including transfusions, are occasionally provided in patients' homes or physicians' offices.
 The indications for home blood transfusion are similar to those in other healthcare settings.
 (See "Red blood cell transfusion in adults: Storage, specialized modifications, and infusion parameters".)

-There is one major factor that distinguishes the administration of blood in a home setting from transfusion in a hospital: the decreased availability of emergency medical care in the event of a serious complication.
-This inherent difference compounds the already present and usual risks of transfusion; thus, increased convenience and decreased costs must be subsumed to patient safety.
+There is at least one major factor that distinguishes the administration of blood in a home setting from transfusion in a hospital: the decreased availability of emergency medical care for managing serious complications.
+This inherent difference compounds the usual and sometimes serious risks of transfusion.
+Thus, patient safety is a higher priority than increased convenience and lower costs of therapy.

 WHOM TO CONSULT AND WHY